chararam/CDW-R-Programming-with-Excel/README.md

 For those new to R or seeking to enhance their skills, we recommend engaging with free online courses offered by platforms like [DataQuest](https://www.dataquest.io/) or [DataCamp](https://www.datacamp.com).

 ### Initial Setup
+[Download R](https://cran.r-project.org/) - Precompiled binary distributions of the base system and contributed packages, Windows and Mac users most likely want one of these versions of R

+Download and install [R Studio](https://posit.co/downloads/) Desktop Open Source Edition.

 Before diving into the scripts, ensure you have the necessary packages installed.
 Run the following commands in your R console:

 ```R